E'Twaun Moore: Phoenix Suns (2020–2021)

 On November 30, 2020, Moore signed with the Phoenix Suns.
 After playing in only two games around the start of the season, Moore started receiving more playing time with the Suns, starting with their January 27, 2021 against the Oklahoma City Thunder.
 Moore eventually received a start on February 8 with Chris Paul out due to a sore right hamstring, scoring a season-high 17 points with 4 assists in 39:41 minutes of action for a 119–113 win over the Cleveland Cavaliers.
-Moore made it to the 2021 NBA Finals, but the Suns lost to the Milwaukee Bucks in 6 games.
+The Suns made it to the 2021 NBA Finals, but lost to the Milwaukee Bucks in 6 games.

 On September 8, 2021, Moore signed with the Orlando Magic, returning to the franchise for his second stint with the team.
 He suffered a sprained left knee during the preseason.
 On February 10, 2022, Moore was waived by the Magic before appearing in a game for them, following the trade for Bol Bol.

-Administrative career

-On August 8, 2024, the Chicago Bulls hired Moore as a scout.